mohallaham/Used-Cars-pricing-/README.md

-# Used Car Pricing System - Data Collection & Preprocessing
+# Sayarice: Used Car Pricing System

 This repository contains the initial stages of a project aimed at developing an AI-powered pricing system for used cars.
 Currently, two key components have been completed: